null Exercising your privacy rights

 You have the right to know what information we hold about you and to ask to see your records.

-We will supply any information you ask for that we hold about you as soon as possible, but this may take up to 30 days (or potentially longer if it is a complex request).
+We will supply any information you ask for that we hold about you as soon as possible, but this may take up to one calendar month (or potentially longer if it is a complex request).
 We will not charge you for this other than in exceptional circumstances.
 You will be asked for proof of identity.

 To request a copy of your data please contact us.

 Right to be informed

 You have the right to be informed about how your personal data is being/will be used.
 This notice, as well as any additional information or notice that is provided to you either at the time you gave us your details or otherwise, is intended to provide you with this information.

 In certain situations, you have the right to ask for processing of your personal data to be restricted because there is some disagreement about its accuracy or legitimate usage.

 Right to withdraw consent